 Visa for Belgium

-- Only after appointment with Online Appointment System
+- You need an appointment with Online Appointment System

-- Schengen regulation stipulates that finger prints and digital photos have to be taken from all visa applicants.
+- The finger prints and digital photos are taken at the Embassy.
 Each visa applicant will have to present him- or herself personally at the introduction of the visa application.
-Please be aware of this important condition.

 - You can find the list of necessary documents on the website of the Immigration Office.

 The travel health insurance and the airline ticket can be purchased AFTER the clearance of the visa application.
 Please make sure you present a complete file with the original documents (which will be given back to you) and 2 copies of the complete file.
 It is advisable to send your documents prior to your appointment to the embassy either by fax (00962 6 465 57 40) or scan your documents and send them via email to email@example.com.
 Please note that the embassy will not download any scans/messages/documents sent by an external service (e.g. dropbox).

 Official documents (e.g. birth certificate, marriage certificate...) should be duly legalized.
 You can make an appointment online - Online Appointment System - for legalization of documents.
 Your personal presence is not required.

 Official documents from Iraq and Syria - and their official translations - will first be legalized by the respective Ministry of Foreign Affairs (i.e. in Baghdad or in Damascus), then by the respective Embassy (i.e. of Iraq or of Syria) in Amman, then by the Ministry of Foreign Affairs of Jordan in Amman.

 - After being informed that your visa is ready, you can pick up your passport with the visa from Mon - Thu, between 2-3 pm.

 - Due to the Schengen consultation the visa application procedure will take between 2 to 3 weeks, so you should submit your application as early as possible.